Kotlin/KEEP/proposals/collection-literals.md

 The name for the `operator fun of` is specifically chosen such to ensure smooth Java interop.
 Given that we don't support extension `operator fun of`, it becomes more important for Java developers to declare `of` members that satisfy the requirements.
 We hope that the JVM ecosystem will follow the "Convenience factory methods" pattern that Java started.
-For example, one can already find convenience factory "of" methods in popular Java libraries such as Guava.
+For example, one can already find convenience factory `of` methods in popular Java libraries such as Guava.

 We perceive Java static `of` function as an `operator fun of` function only if it follows the restrictions mentioned above.
-All the restrictions are reasonable, and we think that all "collection builder like" of functions will naturally follow those restrictions.
+All the restrictions are reasonable, and we think that all "collection builder like" `of` functions will naturally follow those restrictions.

 ## Tuples